futuregrid/manual/docs/source/vampir.rst

 Therefore, a relation view shows all callers and callees of the currently selected function in two separated lists, as shown in the lower area.
-To find a certain function by its name, Vampir provides a search option accessible with the context menu entryÂ \ *Show Find View*.
+To find a certain function by its name, Vampir provides a search option accessible with the context menu entry \ *Show Find View*.
 The entered keyword has to be confirmed by pressing the Return key.
-TheÂ \ *Previous*Â andÂ *Next*Â buttons can be used to flip through the results afterwards.
+The \ *Previous* and *Next* buttons can be used to flip through the results afterwards.

 **Function Summary**
 ~~~~~~~~~~~~~~~~~~~~

-TheÂ \ *Function Summary*Â chart gives an overview of the accumulated time
+The \ *Function Summary* chart gives an overview of the accumulated time
 consumption across all function groups and functions.
 For example every
 time a process calls the MPI\_Send() function, the elapsed time of that
 function is added to the MPI function group time.
 The chart gives a